Chronicle of a Bourgeois of Valenciennes

 Henry Machyn's Diary.
 20th July 1562.
 The sam nyght was the Mercers' soper, and ther sopy[d my] lord of Penbroke (age 61) and (unfinished)

-On 20th July 1572 Frederick II King Denmark (age 38) and Sophie Mecklenburg-Schwerin Queen Consort Denmark (age 14) were married.
+On 20th July 1572 Frederick II King of Denmark (age 38) and Sophie Mecklenburg-Schwerin Queen Consort Denmark (age 14) were married.
 She by marriage Queen Consort Denmark.
 The difference in their ages was 23 years.
-He the son of Christian III King Denmark and Dorothea of Saxe Lauenburg Queen Consort Denmark and Norway.
+He the son of Christian III King of Denmark and Dorothea of Saxe Lauenburg Queen Consort Denmark and Norway.
 They were second cousin once removed.

 On 20th July 1577 Bishop Richard Howand (age 36) was admitted as Master of St John's College, Cambridge University [Map].